connexcs/docs/docs/carrier.md

 The **Carriers** view can be customized to display certain columns and filter results.
 Click the menu buttons on the extreme right and use the checkboxes to modify the view and filter results.

 ## Carrier Configuration
-To edit **Carriers**, select an entry from the list, and follow the procedure on the next page:
+To edit **Carriers**, select an entry from the list, then:

 1. Press the **`Edit`** button.
 2. Change the carrier's details and then press **`Save`**.

+![alt text][carrier-dashboard]

 ### Code Consistency
-**Code Consistency** measures changes to response codes (specifically 200 and 404s) on numbers returned from the carrier.
+**Code Consistency** measures changes to response codes (specifically SIP 200 and 404s) returned from the carrier.
 It is useful for identifying routes of varying or poor quality.
 Effective carriers try to maintain 100% code consistency.

-![alt text][carrier-dashboard]
+![alt text][code-consistency]

 ### Reply Management
 Customers can use the **Reply Management** tab to customize responses based on the SIP message received from the carrier.
 This allows for more efficient messaging and system responses.